-Imam Ja'far-e-Sadiq (a.s.) used to purchase his one year's requirement of food grains at the beginning of the year.
+Imam Ja'far as-Sadig (A.S.) used to purchase his one year's require-ment of food grains at the beginning of the year.
 Once there was a danger of famine in Madina.
 He asked his men how much grain was left in his store.
 They assured him that there was enough to suffice for long time.
 Hearing it, he ordered them to take out all that grain and sell it at once at a much cheaper price.
 They protested that his family would have to suffer from the famine if the grain was sold out.
 Imam replied: "Let us alleviate the present calamity as much as we can.
 Afterwards, we will be just one of the public, sharing with them the hardships of the famine.
-We shall eat when they will eat; we will be hungry when they will be hungry."
+We shall eat when they will eat; we will be hungry when they will be hungry".
 This was the love.
-And what is our behaviour these days?
-Famine conditions are created artificially to raise the prices.
-Such people literally feast on the dead-bodies of the poor.
+And what is our behavior these days?
+Fam-ine conditions are created artificially to raise the prices.
+Such people liter-ally feast on the dead-bodies of the poor.
 The present day economy of the world, which is based on un-Islamic principles, encourages human greed instead of suppressing it.
 Islamic love and sympathy have no room in the structure of today's commerce and industry.

 The people are taught from the childhood the God-less theory of the struggle for self-preservation and the survival of the fittest.
-Everybody is made to believe that his survival depends, not on co-operation with others, but on killing the weaklings.
-In this background, the strifes and conflicts are inevitable.
+Everybody is made to believe that his survival depends, not on co-operation with oth-ers, but on killing the weaklings.
+In this background, the strives and con-flicts are inevitable.